Beam Span Calculator

 Factor in Deflection Limits

 While a beam might not fail structurally, excessive deflection can cause issues like bouncy floors or cracked finishes.
 Building codes often specify deflection limits, such as L/360 for floor beams, which might reduce the practical maximum span.
+The calculator shows your beam's allowable deflection and its compliance.

 The logic behind beam span estimation